Skip to main content

 Use search_nodes to verify node names and get correct import paths before writing code.
 Read the diagrams://reference/diagram, diagrams://reference/edge, and diagrams://reference/cluster resources for constructor options and usage examples.

-Args: code: Full Python code using the diagrams library. filename: Output filename without extension. format: Output format — "png" (default), "svg", or "pdf". download_link: If True, store the image on the server and return a temporary download URL path (/images/{token}) instead of the inline image.
-The link expires after 15 minutes.
+Args: code: Full Python code using the diagrams library. filename: Output filename without extension. format: Output format — "png" (default), "svg", or "pdf". download_link: If True, return a temporary download URL path (/images/{token}) that expires after 15 minutes; if False, return inline image bytes.
+Defaults to True (URL) — set DIAGRAMS_INLINE_DEFAULT=true on the server to flip the default.
+SVG/PDF and PNGs larger than the inline limit always use a download link.

 ParametersJSON Schema